twolfson/twolfson.com/articles/rainbow-bridge.md

   "summary": "Story of how I helped build a giant rainbow at Burning Man" }

+TODO: See TODOs
+TODO: Update days of week to dates (e.g. Thu Aug XX)

 This year I helped build a giant rainbow for and at Burning Man.
 It was 70' x 30' x 4', had 25,200 LEDs, was walkable, and had aerial performances

 Under construction: